 In the original project design, the key barriers that block energy conservation in TVEs were correctly identified.
 Mechanisms and activities for barrier removal were designed that were appropriate for the socio-economic development circumstances of that time.
 During the early period of the project's implementation, useful progress in barrier removal mechanism establishment, demonstration and replication efforts were achieved before 2002-2003 when the abrupt changes appeared in socio-economic development circumstances.
-The adjusted project design was clearly very successful in adapting to such an abrupt change by practically adjusting and thus enhancing the project's implementation and replication approaches.
+The adjusted project design was clearly very successful in adapting to such an abrupt change by practically adjusting and thus enhancing the project's implementation in terms of barrier removal mechanisms, pilot project technology identification, demonstration and replication approaches.
 The successful adjustment of the project design illustrates the value of a "results-based" project design and implementation approach over simply continuing to follow a long list of activities and outputs, even if they are increasingly irrelevant, that frequently occurs in such projects.